-Here’s an assortment of free tutorials and plans for building raised garden beds used in square foot gardening (wonderful for both vegetable and flower gardens).
+Here’s an assortment of free tutorials and plans for building raised beds, especially useful with the square foot method (wonderful for both vegetable and flower beds).
 Most of the online projects I came across seem pretty similar to each other so I singled out the projects that had something unique to offer (either with the bed itself or the area around it).
 These are sure to help you get the job done, enjoy!

 One neat feature is the 4 attached PVC pipes along the sides (inside of the box) to hold hoops for bird netting or row covers.
 This project really does cover it all, tutorial from sunset.com.